-Mitochondria play a vital role in the skin and mitochondrial dysfunction induces skin aging.
+Mitochondria play a vital role for the skin and mitochondrial dysfunction induces skin aging.These dysfunctions can be associated with cardiovascular disorders, neurological, diabetes and cancer.

-Mitochondrial homeostasis is preserved by the fine coordination between two opposing processes: generation of new mitochondria, by mitochondrial biogenesis, and the removal of damaged mitochondria, by mitophagy.
-Numerous bioactive compounds have been identified that improve mitochondrial functions and have proved effective against aged and diseased skin.
-Kiros RE:PAIR facilitates the biogenesis of new mitochondria providing effective doses of the two most scientifically validated nutrients to optimize the functioning of existing mitochondria.
+RE:PAIR facilitates the biogenesis of new mitochondria providing effective doses of the two most scientifically validated nutrients to optimize the functioning of existing mitochondria.

-The reductive systems in the redox balance of the human body include macromolecular antioxidants, such as superoxide dismutase, catalase, glutathione peroxidase (GPx), the thioredoxin reductase system, among others11,12.
-Trace elements play an important role in maintaining normal physiological activities, although they are very scarce in the human body.
-Selenium (Se), as an essential trace element, participates in antioxidant defense and the maintenance of redox homeostasis in the form of selenoproteins, such as GPx and thioredoxin reductase, subsequently protecting organisms against aging and aging-related diseases13.
-Copper (Cu) is the third most abundant trace element in the body (75-100 mg).
-It can be found in almost every tissue of the body and is stored chiefly in the liver, brain, heart, kidney and muscles.
-Cu is an important trace element, mainly because it enables proper function of many enzymes involved in the antioxidant defence of the body (SOD), in energy production (cytochrome c oxidase), collagen synthesis (lysyl oxidase), production of haemoglobin (ceruloplasmin, Cp), melanin (tyrosinase) and myelin14,15.
-The human body contains 2–4 g of Zinc (Zn), which is stored in the prostate, eyes, brain, muscles, bones, kidneys and liver.
-In blood plasma, Zn is bound and transported by albumin (60%) and transferrin (10%).
-As transferrin also transports Fe, excessive Fe may inhibit Zn absorption and vice versa.
-Zn concentration in blood plasma remains relatively stable, regardless of Zn intake16.
-The biological functions of Zn may be grouped into three categories, namely catalytic (as a cofactor for numerous enzymes, including antioxidant enzymes), regulatory (in the immune response, wound healing, synthesis of proteins, DNA and participation in cell division), and structural (involvement in collagen synthesis) 16.
-Manganese (together with Cu and Zn) is one of the minerals essential for the activity of the antioxidant enzyme system (MnSOD, Cu / ZnSOD).
-Among others, it plays a key role in catalysing the dismutation of superoxide anion to hydrogen peroxide and oxygen17
+Complex of microelements.
+Zinc, manganese, copper and selenium have antioxidant effects and are involved in the regulation of antioxidant activities10.
+The body has developed numerous mechanisms to protect itself from the damaging effects of free radicals; for example there are some enzymes able to decompose and sequester oxidizing agents.
+These endogenous antioxidants include superoxide dismutase, catalase and glutathione peroxiodase and the thioredoxin reductase system11,12.
+Trace elements play an important role as enymatic cofactors.
+Selenium (Se) participates in the antioxidant defense and in the maintenance of redox homeostasis in the form of selenoproteins, such as glutathione peroxiodase and thioredoxin reductase, protecting organisms from aging and aging-related diseases13.
+Copper (Cu) is the third most abundant trace element in the body (75-100 mg) and is mainly stored in the liver, brain, heart, kidneys and muscles.
+Cu allows the correct functioning of many enzymes involved in the body’s antioxidant defense (SOD), in the production of energy (cytochrome c oxidase), in the synthesis of collagen (lysyl oxidase), in the production of hemoglobin (ceruloplasmin, Cp), melanin (tyrosinase) and myelin14,15.
+Zinc is stored in the prostate, eyes, brain, muscles, bones, kidneys and liver.
+In blood plasma, Zn is bound and transported by albumin (60%) and transferrin (10%) 16.
+The biological functions of Zn can be grouped into three categories: catalytic (as a cofactor for numerous enzymes, including antioxidant enzymes), regulatory (in immune response, wound healing, synthesis of proteins, DNA and participation in cell division) and structural (involvement in collagen synthesis) 16.
+Manganese (together with Cu and Zn) is one of the essential minerals for the activity of the antioxidant enzyme system (MnSOD, Cu / ZnSOD).
+Among other things, it plays a key role in catalyzing the dismutation of the superoxide anion into hydrogen peroxide and oxygen17.